What is Welfare Benefits law?

 If you have received a negative decision in your first appeal, however, and wish to explore the possibility of an appeal to the Upper Tribunal we may be able to assist you with this under our Welfare Benefits contract.

-We also continue to provide assistance in appeals before the First Tier Tribunal and general advice in respect of welfare benefits matters.
-If possible we will try to agree a fix fee for work done on your case.
-In rare cases we may be able to apply for exceptional funding from the Legal Aid Agency to cover work that is out of scope for legal aid (such as appeals before the First Tier Tribunal), but we cannot guarantee that we will be able to do this in all cases.
+Our London solicitors also continue to provide assistance in appeals before the First Tier Tribunal and general advice in respect of welfare benefits matters.
+If possible we will try to agree a fixed fee for work done on your case.
+In rare cases, we may be able to apply for exceptional funding from the Legal Aid Agency to cover work that is out of scope for legal aid (such as appeals before the First Tier Tribunal), but we cannot guarantee that we will be able to do this in all cases.

 There are also various situations in which there is no right of appeal in respect of a decision in relation to welfare benefits, or regarding a policy or rule implemented by a local authority or the Department of Work and Pensions.